bisdn/bisdn.github.io/limitations_and_known_issues.md

 BISDN Linux increases `net.core.rmem_default` while leaving `net.core.rmem_max` at the default value which is lower than the new `net.core.rmem_default`.
 Because baseboxd creates its netlink read buffer based on the max value, a large burst of netlink events may result in netlink messages being lost, with baseboxd failing to fully synchronize the ASIC state with the kernel state.
 The solution is to add the line `net.core.rmem_max=8388608` to `/etc/sysctl.d/20-network-io.conf`.

-## MAC addresses of BCM KNET interfaces change on every boot

-Affected versions: 4.5 - current

-The MAC addresses on BCM KNET interfaces are currently randomly assigned with an OUI of 02:10:18.
-Due to the fixed OUI systemd does not recognize the address as randomized, and does not replace it with a stable mac address.

-## BCM KNET interfaces stay after stopping baseboxd

-Affected versions: 4.5 - current

-Due to the way BCM KNET interface control is implemented, baseboxd currently fails to remove them when stopping them.
-If you need to disable baseboxd, please reboot the switch to reset the state afterwards.

 ## Ports default to no FEC even if the SFP module type inserted requires FEC

 Affected versions: 3.0 - current